danicuki/cardano-js-boilerplate/README.md

 # Cardano JS Sample

 This simple application shows how to use Cardano Nami Wallet JavaScript capabilities to operate in the Cardano blockchain using pure JavaScript.

+For those who are familiar with React, everything is self-explanable in `App.js`.

+This app expects that Nami Wallet is loaded.
+It shows a button to connect to wallet and when the wallet is connected, shows its balance.
 ## Running
 In the project directory, you can run: